 Since FICO is not used primarily by the major credit reporting agencies in the UK, it implies that there is no uniform credit scoring standard used in the country as of recently.
 In turn, this means that you can get totally different scores from one agency to another.

 It also does not help that each agency has their own scoring range.
 For instance, the perfect score at Experian is 999 while Callcredit’s and Equifax’s are at 700 and 710 respectively.
-So, even if they were to use roughly the same information for computing your credit score, each agency is going to give you a different score.
+So, even if they were to use roughly the same information, each agency is going to give you a different score.

 Does this mean that there is a chance that you will be regarded as a low-risk person in one agency and high-risk at others?
 Not really.
 Although variations in the gradation will be inevitable, there is still some sense of proximity when your scores are going to be computed.

 What that means is even if you have different scores from the different agencies, all of them will mostly be saying the same thing to creditors.
-If Experian’s score implies that you are a safe investment for creditors, the same is true when those creditors read Callcredit’s and Equifax’s report on you.
+If Experian’s score implies that you are a safe investment for creditors, the same is true in other reports.

 On the other side, this means that creditors and employers are going to do a lot of cross-referencing in the UK just to know if you qualify for an application.
-The grading systems used by the agencies, by virtue of them being different from one another, means that neither is going to be as comprehensive as creditors would want them to be.
+The grading systems used by the agencies means that neither is going to be as comprehensive as creditors would want them to be.

 The upside to this is that the chances of the creditor making an error in approving your application will be small.
-Since they are drawing from multiple sources with multiple perspectives on the same information, that creditor has a better grasp on the facts and can determine whether or not you qualify for that loan you are applying.
+Since they are drawing from multiple sources, that creditor has a better grasp on the facts.
+As such, they can determine whether or not you qualify for that loan you are applying.

 For your part, this could also mean that the effects of erroneous entries in one report can be lessened through cross-referencing.
 For instance, Equifax’s report might mark a past debt you had as unpaid while other agencies might mark it as paid.
 Since it looks like the former’s report is the odd one out, that creditor has at least the option to disregard that remark entirely.